Wagner, Richard |

 16/3/1850 | Richard Wagner arrives in Bordeaux.
 He had been invited by Jessie Laussot to visit her and her husband.
 Soon he and Jessie became lovers.
 [Laussot, Jessie] |

 18/5/1850 | Richard Wagner returns to Bordeaux.
 He went to the Hôtel des 4 Soeurs.
 He wanted a confrontation with the husband of his mistress Jessie Laussot but he soon found out that Laussot and his wife had left the city.
 In June she sent him a message that she would never see him again.
-It seems they met again in 1876.
+They met again many years later in Germany in 1876.
 [Laussot, Jessie] |

 28/8/1850 | Premiere of the opera "Lohengrin" by Richard Wagner in Weimar conducted by Franz Liszt.
 Richard Wagner had finished the opera early in 1848 but after his revolutionary activities he had been forced to leave Dresden in 1849.
 Liszt staged the opera in Weimar.
 Wagner was in exile at the time and couldn't attend.
 The opera was a success although the lead tenor Karl Beck disappointed.
 [Liszt, Franz][Milde, Hans Feodor von][Milde-Agthe, Rosa von] |